-This is part of a three part posting taken from a brief lecture I gave during a film class.
+This is part of a three-part posting taken from a brief lecture I gave during a film class.

-One thought on ““Art-Cinema” Narration: Part One”
+2 thoughts on ““Art-Cinema” Narration: Part Two”